Non-Compete Agreement Dispute?

 A loss of confidential information or other trade secrets could cost your company its competitive edge as well as loss of revenue.
 If a company accuses you of breaching non-compete agreements for your own economic gain, it could deal a serious blow to landing a coveted job or growing your new enterprise.
 In many companies, the partners, top executives, and other key employees sign non-compete agreements.
 These people typically have intimate knowledge of valuable manuals, processes, client lists, business partners or other trade secrets.
 When leaving the company, he or she agrees not to divulge this confidential information to rivals or use it to compete against the former employer.

+If you believe a former employee or business associate violated a non-compete agreement and infringed on your trade secrets, consult with business litigation attorney Robert G. Klein to learn more about what to do next.
 Often, employers’ cases pivot on proving that the information revealed or exploited by the breach of non-compete contracts constitute your company’s trade secrets.
-For example, if you contend that a former employee uses your confidential customer list to their economic benefit, Klein Litigation can guide you through the legalities and complexities of demonstrating the validity of your agreement for protecting the list.
-Our law firm will show how the customer list meets the legal requirements of a trade secret that requires legal protection.
+For example, if you contend that a former employee uses your confidential customer list to their economic benefit, business litigation lawyers can guide you through the legalities and complexities of demonstrating the validity of your agreement for protecting the list.
+We will show how the customer list meets the legal requirements of a trade secret that requires legal protection.

 Accused of Breaching an Employment Agreement?